ChuaHW/OverCaffeinated/README.md

 - Coffee Shelf — save cafes to a personal shelf organised by status: Want to Visit, Currently Exploring, and All-Time Favourites
 - Search and filtering — search cafes by name and filter by highest rating, most reviews and brew methods
 - User profiles — view your bio, preferred drink, submitted reviews, and Coffee Shelf in one place
-- Edit profile — update your display name, bio, and preferred drink
+- Edit profile — update your display name, bio, preferred drink, and profile photo
+- Cafe Owner Dashboard — register as a cafe owner to list, edit, and delete your own cafe listings, including photo uploads
 - Data Export — download a PDF report of your Coffee Shelf and review history from your profile page
 - Social Sharing — share a cafe with friends via WhatsApp or Telegram, complete with its name, rating, and a direct link back to it on OverCaffeinated